 Grocery pickup services — offered by mainstream retailers like Kroger, Target and Walmart, to name a few — allow you to order your groceries online and then have them brought out to you while you wait in your vehicle.

-But these deals tend to sell out fast.
+Note that these deals tend to sell out fast.
 Fortunately, you can set up alerts to know when a gift card for your grocery store becomes available.

-22. Never shop on an empty stomach
+22. Never Shop on an Empty Stomach

 “Never grocery shop on an empty stomach.
 Shop sales, use coupons for what you actually use…make a meal plan, shop during the week [and] look for the clearances.”

 Members of our Clark.com Community shared a few more tips to help reduce expenses at the grocery store.